PEP Annual Report – FY 2007

 - Mitigate threats, as needed (within appropriate state and federal regulations and landowner protocols);

-- Gather population information and prioritize PEP species through input from experts, partners, and other cooperators.
+- Gather population information and prioritize PEP species through input from experts, partners, and other cooperators; and

 - Provide administrative and partner support to conduct objectives 1-6.

 Objective 1.
-Collect genetic material (fruit, cuttings, meristematic tissue, spores, pollen or other form of propagule) from all plants of target PEP species for ex situ propagation and live plant storage, tissue culture, or seed storage.
+Collect genetic material (fruit, cuttings, meristematic tissue or other form of propagule) from all plants of target PEP species for ex situ propagation and live plant storage, tissue culture, or seed storage.

-This objective was a major part of PEP’s program this fiscal year because of the large number of species (193) that warrant PEP species status.
+Because of the severe decline of the species that has warranted its PEP status, this objective was a major part of PEP’s program this fiscal year.
 The purpose of collecting plant fruit, cuttings, or other propagules is to preserve the genetic material of as many remaining founders as possible as the threats causing the species’ decline are being mitigated.
-This safe-keeping measure places the collections in ex situ propagation and live plant storage, tissue culture, or seed storage, where the staff is able to preserve that material should the populations continue to decline.
+This safekeeping measure places the collections in ex situ propagation and live plant storage, tissue culture, or seed storage, where PEP is able to preserve that material should the populations continue to decline.
 This material can then be used for reintroduction programs geared toward the recovery of the species.

-This fiscal year, the PEP program successfully collected propagules from 94 plant taxa and placed them in ex situ protection.
-This represents a 33% increase from last year (63).
+This fiscal year, the PEP program successfully collected propagules from 63 plant taxa and placed them in ex situ protection.
 More specifically, Oahu PEP Program made collections for 18 plant taxa.
-The Maui Program collected propagules from 39 plant taxa and the Hawaii Island Program collected 37 plant taxa.
+The Maui Program collected propagules from 39 plant taxa, and in the two months the Hawaii Island Program has been in operation, it has collected propagules from 6 species.
 These numbers do not reflect repeat visits to the plants that are sometimes necessary to make the collections, or the number of populations that are visited.

 Objective 2.
 Monitor wild populations of target PEP species.